SnewZz/Thesis/README.md

 ### General Info

 ***
 This Repository contains some code used to study the explainability on recommenders with different strategies.
-See ["Model-Agnostic Counterfactual Explanations of Recommendations"](http://dsachar.net/publication/2021-umap-ksg/) for more informations.
+See ["Model-Agnostic Counterfactual Explanations of Recommendations"](http://dsachar.net/publication/2021-umap-ksg/) or the "GAILLY - Thesis.pdf" file for more informations.
 <a name="technologies"></a>
 ### Technologies